pibooth/pibooth/README.rst

 The ``pibooth`` project provides a photobooth application *out-of-the-box* in pure Python for Raspberry Pi.
-Have a look to the `wiki <https://github.com/pibooth/pibooth/wiki>`_ to discover some realizations from GitHub users.
+Have a look to the `wiki <https://github.com/pibooth/pibooth/wiki>`_ to discover some realizations from GitHub users, and don't hesitate to send us photos of your version.

 .. image:: https://raw.githubusercontent.com/pibooth/pibooth/master/templates/background_samples.png
    :align: center